nasa-petal/search-engine/README.md

 bart-large-mnli performed the worst.
 Even with little training data BERT and SciBERT were better.
 SciBERT outperformed BERT, most likely due to SciBERT being trained on scientific literature which is what our corpus is.
 A shallow model, LinearSVC, performed surprisingly well, but it was trained on the full dataset which is twice as large as SciBERT was trained on.
 With more training data SciBERT would likely have performed better, but due to training time constraints only half the dataset was used.

 ## Future Work

-Train SciBERT on the full dataset using the same MultilabelStratifiedKfold technique used with LinearSVC.
-This was attemped using bert-sklearn.
-But multi-label classification is not supported (https://github.com/charles9n/bert-sklearn/issues/9).
-The workaround, using a separate BERT classifier for each class combined with sklearn's OneVsRestClassifier, consumed all of the available Colab memory so could not be evaluated.

 Try out some of these approaches: